 Low-income countries are often synonymous with underdeveloped countries, also known as developing countries, emerging markets, or newly industrialized countries.
-These counties receive development aid, which is financial aid given by governments or agencies to boost and support the economic, political, social, and environmental development in other countries.
-Bilateral aid is given directly from the donor country to another, and multilateral aid is given to an international organization that distributes aid to developing countries.
-World Bank and United Nations agencies such as UNICEF are examples of organizations that are involved in development aid.
+Wealthier countries and/or international aid organizations often give low-income countries financial aid to help boost and support their economic, political, social, and environmental development.
+This may come in the form of bilateral aid, which is given directly from the donor country to another, or multilateral aid, which is given to international organizations such as World Bank and United Nations agencies such as UNICEF, which distribute aid to developing countries.

-Low-income countries face struggles relating to a poor economy.
-Issues related to poor economic health include below-average life expectancy, high infant mortality rates, poor educational outcomes, degrading infrastructure, environmental and climate conditions, and poor health outcomes.
-These low-income countries suffer high rates of illnesses and infections due to lack of clean water, low sanitation levels, malnutrition, and lack of access to quality medical care.
+As the poorest countries in the world, low-income countries face struggles relating to a struggling or underdeveloped economy, a low human development index (HDI), and reduced quality of life.
+Issues related to poor economic health include below-average life expectancy, high infant mortality rates, poor educational outcomes, substandard infrastructure, degrading environmental and climate conditions, and inferior healthcare systems.
+Many low-income countries suffer high rates of malnutrition, as well as illnesses and infections due to lack of clean water, low sanitation levels, and inadequate access to quality medical care.